dodgymike/hackrf-wiki/FAQ.md

 To fix this issue, you can write a udev rule to instruct udev to set permissions for the device in a way that it can be accessed by any user on the system who is a member of a specific group.

-(The following things have been tested on Ubuntu 13.04 and may need to be adapted to other Linux distributions)
+(The following things have been tested on Ubuntu and Gentoo and may need to be adapted to other Linux distributions.
+In particular, your distro may have a group named something other than plugdev for this purpose.)
 To do that, you need to create a new rules file in the `/etc/udev/rules.d` folder.
 I called mine `52-hackrf.rules`.
 Here is the content:

 ```